Dog Behavior and Training: Teaching Settle and Calm

 Touching Game

-To begin, start with the Coaching Calm game with or without a mat.
-When your dog settles, deliver a treat for settling as usual.
-Then, gently pet or touch a part of your dog’s body and quietly deliver an additional treat between her front paws.
-Over time, increase the number of body parts you can touch, the kinds of touch (firm, soft, slow, fast, palm, fingertips, and the duration of touch (short touch, longer periods of touch) with each touch predicting a treat appearing between her front paws.
-If your dog remains calm and comfortable, begin touching areas such as the ear, lips, nose, paws, and tail.
-This is a foundation exercise for comfort with veterinary exams and grooming.
+Over time, increase the number of body parts you can touch, the kinds of touch (firm, soft, slow, fast, palm, fingertips), and the duration of touch (short touch, longer periods of touch), with each touch producing a treat.
+If your dog remains calm and comfortable, begin touching areas such as the ears, lips, nose, paws, and tail.

 How do I know if I’m doing it right?